US man abducted in Afghanistan appears in newly posted video

 An FBI spokeswoman in Washington declined to comment on the video’s authenticity, but a sister of Frerichs, Charlene Cakora, said in a statement Friday that she was grateful to the Taliban for releasing the video and described it as “public confirmation of our family’s long-held belief that he is alive after more than two years in captivity.”

-She appealed to President Joe Biden and Secretary of State Antony Blinken to step up efforts to get Frerich released.
+She appealed to President Joe Biden and Secretary of State Antony Blinken to step up efforts to get Frerichs released.

 “We consider this to be an important indicator of the Taliban’s interest in seeking to arrange for Mark’s immediate release.
 President Biden and Secretary Blinken, we urge you to take bold and decisive action to bring Mark home,” she added.